What Are 3D Printing Device Models, and How Do They Serve Different Industries?

 2. Classification by Application Scenario: Tailoring Models to Specific Goals

-A. Educativo & Science Popularization Models
+A. Educational & Science Popularization Models

 These models are designed to simplify 3D printing principles for students and the general public.
 Their key features include:

-• Intuitive Design: Claro, exposed components (P.EJ., visible nozzles, moving platforms) to demonstrate how 3D printers work.
+• Intuitive Design: Claro, exposed components (p.ej., visible nozzles, moving platforms) to demonstrate how 3D printers work.

 • Hands-On Operation: Seguro, low-power systems that let users practice loading filaments, adjusting settings, and starting small prints.